tianshilu/QBRC-Neoantigen-Pipeline/README.md

 "expression_somatic_result": somatic mutation calling file of the corresponding RNA-Seq data, the format is the same as $somatic if this data are not available, use "NA" instead \
 "min_tumor_cutoff": minimum VAF in tumor sample \
 "max_normal_cutoff": maximum VAF in normal sample \
-"build": human genome build, hg19 or hg38\
+"build": human genome build, hg19 or hg38.
+The pipeline will search for other files in that bundle folder automatically.\
 "output": output folder, safer to make "output" a folder that only holds results of this analysis job\
 "fastq1","fastq2": fastq files (must be gzipped) of tumor exome-seq for HLA type.
 Alternatively\
               (1) if you do not have raw fastq files but have the paired-end exome-seq bam files, use "bam path_to_bam1,path_to_bam2,path_to_bam3".\